TroyRobinson/Canvas-Editor/README.md

   - Integrates with pan.js to allow space key typing when editing (disables space+drag pan)
   - Uses MutationObserver to ensure new text elements start with contentEditable=false
   - Records content changes to undo.js when exiting edit mode (if content changed)
+  - Selection overlay restoration: On exiting edit mode, calls `window.refreshSelectionVisuals()` to ensure that, if the edited element remains selected, its selection overlay (resize handles) is restored.
   - Provides global API (`window.textEditing`) for other modules to check edit state.
     - E.g. exposes isTextLikeElement utility globally for use by other modules (e.g., resize.js, selection.js)